Ferdilanz/Mercenaries2_NextGen-Manual-Cheat-Menu-Guide/README.md

-# Mercenaries 2 World in Flames "NextGen" Manually Access the Cheat-Menu
+# Mercenaries 2 World in Flames "NextGen": Guide to Manually Access the Cheat-Menu

 A guide explaining how to set up SecuROM Bypass with Logging Console, Mercs2 Native CheatMenu via Lua-Bridge, and an early Multiplayer-revival ASI mod while Mercenaries 2 NextGen modding is still in its infancy